 Our Coastal Navigation course is essential for any crew person participating in coastal or offshore yachting.
 It is considered mandatory for anyone who wishes to become a skipper and extend their boating adventures beyond protected waters.
 You will learn about chart plotters, the Automatic Identification System (AIS), compass use, setting courses, and much more.
 Practical navigation exercises are conducted throughout the course using charts.
 Student fees include your own copy of Australian navigation chart AUS143 Port Phillip which students retain following the course.

 Subjects included the course are:

-Cost: $385 per person – includes extensive handouts (over 80 pages), use of classroom navigation tools and a marine chart of Port Phillip (AUS 143)
+Cost: $385 per person – includes use of classroom navigation tools and a marine chart of Port Phillip (AUS 143)

-Please note this course is limited to a maximum of 14 students and requires a minimum of six students to commence.
-To enrol in the April/May 2018 course or to find out upcoming course dates, please download the booking form below, or contact the Training Office on (03) 9534 0059 or Leigh on 0412 196 301.
+Please note this course is limited to a maximum of 12 students and requires a minimum of 6 students to commence.
+To enroll in a course or to find out upcoming course dates, please download the booking form below, or contact Colin on 03 9534 0227.